Outer Image Delivery Homepage Redesign

 The final deployed UI will be released following the initial platform rollout and internal approvals.

-Results & Performance (Future)
+Results & Performance (Projected Impact)

 Reserved space for analytics, A/B testing, and user metrics.